antihax/BitWiseFramework/docs/Classes/class_bit_stream_reader.md

 ```

-[BitStreamReader](Classes/class_bit_stream_reader.md) allows you to read bits to an array of integers from network transmission.
+This class is responsible for reading data into a bitstream.
+It provides methods to read various types of data (like integers, floats, etc.) from the bitstream.

 ## Public Functions Documentation